List of NCIS: New Orleans characters: Tammy Gregorio

-Tammy Gregorio (Vanessa Ferlito) is a Washington FBI Special Agent who first appears as an investigator on a task force assigned to investigate Pride and his team.
+Tamara "Tammy" Gregorio (Vanessa Ferlito) is a Washington FBI Special Agent who first appears as an investigator on a task force assigned to investigate Pride and his team.
 Brody's unexpected departure increases the attention placed upon the team, and soon Gregorio is seconded to undertake a more thorough investigation.
 Following the completion of this, Pride requests that she stays on, replacing Brody on a semi-permanent basis.
 After she was dismissed from the FBI, Gregorio officially joins NCIS and is now on Pride's team; with her former boss - Deputy Director Isler - lobbying for her approval.

 Gregorio's ex-husband Ethan McKinley disappeared after embezzling $80 million in Katrina relief funds.
 However, in season 3 episode "Overdrive", it was revealed that she had a relationship with Assistant U.S. Attorney Hannah Lee, making her the first main LGBT character in the franchise (though a recurring gay character, Ned Dorneget, had been previously introduced in the main series).
 When her ex-husband returns in episode 18, "Slay the Dragon", she tells him that she is a lesbian.

 In season 3 episode 14 "Pandora's Box (Part II)" Gregorio reveals that she is a lawyer by profession, and joined the FBI after graduating from law school.